SeanKilleen/seankilleen.github.io/_posts/2012-04-16-quick-fix-windows-server-2008-r2-internet-explorer-windows-update-issue-field-notes.markdown

 #### Step 2: Download a good installer
 [Via this great thread][Thread], I found a solution on the download location.

-You can download a non-broken IE 9 Installer from Microsoft at <http://www.microsoft.com/download/en/details.aspx?id=23332>.
+You can download a non-broken IE 9 Installer from Microsoft at (Ed.
+Note: this link has been lost to time and link rot).

 #### Step 3: Install the Downloaded (non-Windows-Update) IE 9
 This one's pretty straightforward.
 You'll have to restart once you're done.